I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Cost Of Living in San Miguel de Allende

-Let’s start out with how much it can cost to live in San Miguel de Allende.
+Let’s start out by explaining how much it can cost to live in San Miguel de Allende.
 It’s not the most expensive city in Mexico (more on that later), but living in SMA isn’t for the ones on a tight budget.

 Here’s a quick glance at the cost of living: